zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation02.md

 The test zone for each test scenario in this document is a subdomain delegated from the base name (`delegation02.xa`) and that subdomain having the same name as the scenario.
-The names of those zones are given in section "[Test zone setup]" below.
+The names of those zones are given in section [Test zone setup] below.

 ## All message tags